aramis-lab/clinicadl/docs/quickstart.rst

 - **Organise your data following BIDS standard**.
-The Brain Imaging Data Structure (`BIDS <https://bids.neuroimaging.io/index.html>`_) is a community standard that prescribes how neuroimaging files should be named and arranged on disk.
+The Brain Imaging Data Structure (`BIDS <https://bids.neuroimaging.io/index.html>`_) is a community standard that describes how neuroimaging files should be named and arranged on disk.
 This standardized layout makes it easy for tools to automatically locate and query data within a BIDS dataset.
   ClinicaDL also supports :term:`BIDS derivatives <BIDS derivative>` and the :term:`CAPS` directories produced by :clinica:`Clinica <>`.
-- **BE familiar with the basics of** :torch:`PyTorch <>`.
-ClinicaDL is built on top of PyTorch (datasets, dataloaders, modules, losses and optimizers all follow the PyTorch conventions), and you are free to use raw PyTorch objects throughout.
+- **Be familiar with the basics of** :torch:`PyTorch <>`.
+ClinicaDL is built on top of PyTorch (datasets, dataloaders, modules, losses and optimizers all wrap standard PyTorch tools), and you are free to use raw PyTorch objects throughout.
-  Although ClinicaDL saves you from writing your pipeline from scratch, it’s still a good idea to understand the typical steps of a PyTorch deep learning workflow.
+  Although ClinicaDL saves you from writing your pipeline from scratch, it is still a good idea to understand the typical steps of a PyTorch deep learning workflow.
 - Optionally, **have a look at** :torchio:`TorchIO <>` **and** :monai:`MONAI <>`.
 ClinicaDL builds
   upon these libraries and provides seamless access to their objects.

 For installation instructions, see the :doc:`installation page <../../installation>`.

-10 Minutes to ClinicaDL
+10 minutes to ClinicaDL
 -----------------------

 The rest of this page is a condensed, end-to-end tour of a typical ClinicaDL
-experiment: reading and transforming data, splitting it, training a model, evaluating it, and managing the results.
+experiment: reading and preprocessing data, splitting it, training a model, evaluating it, and managing the results.

 Manipulating neuroimaging data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Read your images straight from a :term:`BIDS` dataset, picking exactly the files you
+Read your images straight from a :term:`BIDS` dataset, selecting exactly the files you
 need.
-Each image is loaded together with its metadata and potential masks, so everything
+Each image is loaded together with its metadata and any associated masks, keeping everything
-stays in one object and travels together through the rest of the pipeline.
+together in a single object that moves consistently through the rest of the pipeline

 .. code-block:: python